 Airbnb, Vacation Rentals, and Space Sharing

-Along with managing traditional rental properties, wherein renters sign a multi-month lease, platforms like Airbnb have revolutionized the market by allowing homeowners (and sometimes even renters) to make money by renting out their space on a temporary, per-night basis as a vacation rental.
+Managing a traditional property, wherein renters sign a multi-month lease is not the only way to make money from an investment property.
+Platforms like Airbnb have revolutionized the market by allowing homeowners (and sometimes even renters) to make money by renting out their space on a temporary, per-night basis as a vacation rental.

-Airbnb and other vacation rental platforms make it simple for a novice renter to get started, and you don’t need to have a huge amount of know-how to start earning money this way.
+Airbnb and other vacation rental platforms make it simple for a novice renter.
+You don’t need to have a huge amount of know-how to start earning money this way.
 In fact, you don’t even necessarily have to “invest” in any property at all; some landlords may allow their renters to list their housing on Airbnb as a sublet.

 Real Estate Investing Groups and Passive Investing